 Timing can vary based on your tech stack and the complexity of your data needs for PostgreSQL source and MinIO.

-MinIO is a high performance, enterprise-ready distributed object storage system released under GNU AGPL v.3.
+MinIO is an enterprise-grade object storage solution with the promise of simplicity, reliability, high performance, and scalability.
+Its cloud-native architecture allows you to work with data-intensive workloads without compromising speed and performance.
 Using MinIO, you can build a high performance infrastructure for machine learning, analytics and application data workloads.
 It is compatible with the Amazon S3 cloud storage service as well.